Associate Professor of Political Science

 Professional Website

-Teena Wilhelm is an associate professor in the Department of Political Science at University of Georgia and has previously served as the Graduate Coordinator for Political Science.
-She has been at the University of Georgia since 2005, and received her PhD in American Politics from the University of Arizona.
-Her authored or co-authored research has appeared in major political science and legal studies journals, and has been honored by the Southern Political Science Association.
-Her research has also garnered a grant from the National Science Foundation.
+Teena Wilhelm is an associate professor in the Department of Political Science at the University of Georgia.
+She received her PhD from the University of Arizona in 2005.
+Her research has appeared in major political and legal journals, and has been honored by the Southern Political Science Association and the National Science Foundation.
+She has been honored with several distinguished teaching awards, and serves as Director of the UGA GLOBIS National Parks Program.

 Education